rexhanh/rexhanh.github.io/_features/02-projects.md

 </html>

 #### Dungeon Master (Swift)
 I made this little game back in May 2020 when I just started learning Swift.
 I was pretty proud of it when I finished it.
-This is basically a RPG game that the player suppose to kill all the ghosts in four dungeons and face off the final boss after.
+This is basically a RPG game where the player is supposed to kill all the ghosts in four dungeons and face off the final boss after.